 If you put weeds into your compost pile, they could eventually end up growing in the plants you use to fertilize that compost with.
 You see, a backyard compost or compost tumbler usually doesn’t get to the high temperatures you need to kill off weeds.
 And the last thing you want is to voluntarily put weeds into the plant pots and garden beds you’ve worked so hard to grow.
 So keep those weeds outta your compost pile.

 Long answer: Soil is not the same as compost.
 I initially thought compost was just nutrient-rich soil.
 But compost is what gives soil its nutrients, as in: soil get nutrients when it’s surrounded by organic matter such as compost.
 So even though soil is brown, and sometimes dry, that doesn’t mean it is rich in carbon.
 This means it wouldn’t do anything for your compost.
 Once your compost is done, you can and should mix it into your soil so it can essentially feed off of the compost.

 Are there any magic compost ingredients?

 Coffee grounds!!
-They do a great job of heating up your compost and they keep pests away since they don’t like how it smells.
-You can use coffee grounds from your daily dose of coffee in the morning, or if you live near a coffee shop, ask them if you can get all of the coffee grounds that they’re probably gonna toss anyway.
+They do a great job of heating up your compost.
+Plus, they keep pests away since they don’t like how it smells.
+You can use coffee grounds from your daily dose of coffee in the morning.
+Or if you live near a coffee shop, ask them if you can get all of the coffee grounds that they’re probably gonna toss anyway.

 What’s 1 takeaway for anyone who’s new to composting, or is thinking of starting to compost at home?